Marcokovich/Citibike-with-Tableu-ft.-Python/README.md

-# Citibike-with-Tableu-ft.-Python
+# Citibike with Tableau ft.
+Python
 Link to Dashboard (https://public.tableau.com/app/profile/marcos.galarza/viz/CitiBike_16488582974950/Story1#1)
 ## 1. Project Overview
 ### Background:
 We are given a csv file with the data for a bike sharing venture in New York.
 We are to make an analysis for one of the key stakeholders to solidify a deal in Des Moines to make a similar venture.
 We are to format a column from the csv file before making the visualizations in Tableau.
 ### Purpose:
 The Python Code Provided will format the proper .csv file to be placed in the Resources folder.
-It will use the Datetime() function to format the tripduration column to be measured in seconds.
+It will use the Datetime() function to format the trip duration column to be measured in seconds.
 Then that csv file is loaded into Tableau to create the 7 visualizations.
-Finally a final analysis will wrap up the project to explain the visualization of the data in a pitch to the stakeholder.
+Finally, a final analysis will wrap up the project to explain the visualization of the data in a pitch to the stakeholder.
 ## 2. Results:
 ### Table 1: Checkout Times for Users: